NVComputing/nvcomputingsite/resources/streams.md

 And now you know the basics of how to use the Streams API!

 There are a few finer details I've glossed over here, like how streams of primitives work (they require a bit more caution.
 If you're interested, check out the IntStream class and similar classes, and the mapToInt() and toArray() functions.
-Or you can always just ask me in person.)
+Or you can always just ask me in person.
+Over Discord.
+I'm probably gone by the time you read this.)

 ---
 *Author: Raymond Zhao*